Frequently Asked Questions

-Yes, do identify any ethics issues that your work raises in the Ethics Issues Table and write an Ethics Self-Assessment in the Ethics Issues section of the proposal.
+Yes, do identify any ethics issues that your work raises in the relevant Ethics Issues Table and write an Ethics Self-Assessment.
 All proposals that are considered for funding in Horizon Europe go through an ethics review procedure.
-Not identifying the issues does not make your proposal pass faster or with less effort through the evaluation – quite the opposite.
+Not identifying the ethics issues does not make your proposal pass faster or with less effort through the evaluation – it may be quite the opposite.
 Remember, the time you save by not addressing ethics in your Horizon Europe proposal may result in much more time spent in the Grant Agreement phase or in the project itself.
 Your project funding does not cover that effort unless you have considered it in the proposal phase.
-If you need any support, contact the Service Unit of Responsible Research Practices for tips.
+If you have considerable ethics issues, consider embedding them into the design of your research, into a work package, or establishing an internal ethics board, or engaging a mentor or an advisor.
+In very challenging proposals, setting up an independent ethics advisory board can be helpful.
+If you need any tips, contact the Service Unit of Responsible Research Practices.

-Please contact the Service Unit of Responsible Research Practices as soon as your research problem and methodology are so clear that you can explain them in lay terms to another person.
-As addressing your ethics issues may take some writing effort, do not leave your consultation until the last minute.
+Please contact the Service Unit of Responsible Research Practices as soon as your research problem and methodology can be explained in lay terms to another person.
+As addressing your ethics issues sufficiently may take some writing effort, do not leave your consultation until the last minute.
 Plan ahead and get in touch for an appointment well in time before your deadline.
 We are happy to support you.

-The legal questions concerning privacy and data protection are best answered by legal experts.
-Please refer to the pages of the Data Protection Officer.
-Please consider the information on the website of the Data Protection Organisation and contact the Data Protection Officer of TU Wien (Christina Thirsfeld, firstname.lastname@example.org) or the Data Protection Coordinator of the Vice Rectorate Research and Innovation (Verena Dolovai, email@example.com).
+The legal questions concerning data protection are best answered by our TU legal experts.
+Please consider the information on the website of the Data Protection Organisation and contact the Data Protection Officer of TU Wien (Christina Thirsfeld, firstname.lastname@example.org) or the Research and Transfer Support.